ericelliott/moneysafe/README.md

 ## money.$

-Get the value in dollars, rounded to the nearest cent:
+Get the value in dollars, rounded to the nearest cent.

 ```js
 $.cents(120.3).$; // 1.2